 SNAP is driven by a diverse membership and through direct engagement and contribution from its members and stakeholders, particularly formerly stateless persons, stateless persons and persons at risk of statelessness.
 SNAP is an independent non-profit organisation.

-Strengthen solidarity and cooperation between stateless communities, civil society actors, and other stakeholders working on nationality, statelessness and related issues.
+Strengthen solidarity and cooperation amongst civil society actors and other stakeholders working on nationality, statelessness and related issues.

-Increase knowledge and understanding on the right to nationality and the issue of statelessness amongst civil society actors and other stakeholders
+Increase knowledge and understanding on the right to a nationality and the issue of statelessness amongst civil society actors and other stakeholders

-Develop and support initiatives that promote practical solutions to statelessness at national and regional levels.
+Develop and support initiatives that promote solutions to statelessness

 BACKGROUND ON THE DEVELOPMENT OF SNAP

 The decision to establish SNAP came about following discussions at the Civil Society Retreat on Resolving Statelessness in Asia and the Pacific, co-hosted in Bangkok in June 2015 by UNHCR, the Asia Pacific Refugee Rights Network (APRRN) and the Institute of Human Rights and Peace Studies of Mahidol University.